mui/material-ui/docs/src/pages/guides/comparison.md

 we hope to soon support it too.
 Supporting one framework allows us to do less but do it better.

 This comes in different flavors:
-- Having fewer constraints, we can make tradeoffs specific to out target framework.
+- Having fewer constraints, we can make trade-offs specific to out target framework.
 We have fewer edge-cases to take into account.
 - We can spend more time on nailing the React use case.

 MDC-web was designed from the ground up to be fully compatible with 3rd party JS frameworks and libraries.
-They provide a [react framework integration example](https://github.com/material-components/material-components-web/tree/master/framework-examples/react) which they used as proof of concept to vet the viability of our architecture model.
+They list 3rd-party framework integration projects in the github [README](https://github.com/material-components/material-components-web/#material-components-for-the-web)

 ### Styling solution